 - our childhood immunisation coverage data by Primary Health Networks (PHN) and Statistical Areas Level 3 (SA3)

-- the immunisation interactive data table on the My Healthy Communities website, where you can explore historical data by postcode or PHN.
+- the immunisation interactive data table on the Australian Institute of Health and Welfare’s website, where you can explore historical data by PHN.

 What are PHNs?
 The Australian Government set up 31 PHNs across the country to improve the coordination of health services.
 Find your PHN by using the PHN map locator.

 What are SA3s?
 The Australian Bureau of Statistics uses SA3s to group data by region.
-Australia is divided into 351 SA3s.
-You can find your SA3 by using ABS Maps.
+Australia is divided into 358 SA3s.
+You can find out more about SA3s by visiting the ABS website.